Payment Card Data Security Policy

 2. Financial Services shall:

-c.
-Review and approve all new merchants and payment providers onboarding;
+b.
+Review and approve all new Merchants and payment providers onboarding;

-e.
-Maintain authorized list of payment providers and PIN pad hardware.
+d.
+Maintain an authorized list of payment providers and PIN pad hardware.

 3. Chief Information Security Officer shall:

 a.
-Chair and conduct PCI-DSS Steering Committee meetings on a regular basis.
-The committee will provide strategic oversight to merchants to ease PCI compliance;
+Chair and conduct the University’s PCI-DSS Steering Committee meetings on a regular basis.
+The Committee reviews the operationalization of the University’s compliance requirements with the PCI-DSS and may provide guidance to Merchants to support their PCI compliance;

 b.
 Ensure that all PCI-related hardware and systems are properly designed and isolated from all other systems;

 d.
-Ensure quarterly external scans are conducted by an Approved Scanning Vendor as required by the PCI-DSS standard; and
+Ensure quarterly external scans are conducted by an Approved Scanning Vendor as required by the PCI-DSS;

 4. Internal Audit shall: